MohamedWageh09/Apple-Store-Analysis/UsingSQL.md

   - Recommendations

  ## 1) EDA Analysis
- ### First let's check if the data has duplicates in both files
+ ### First let's check if the data has duplicates in both files:
  ``` sql
 SELECT COUNT(DISTINCT id) AS UniqueApps
 FROM AppleStoreApps;